 Plane crashes New Mexico often involve naming more than one defendant, and they require a determination as to the cause of the crash.
 There are many different factors that can contribute to a plane or helicopter crash, such as human error or negligence (be it on the part of the pilot, an air traffic controller, or a maintenance worker); mechanical failure; inclement weather; and more.
 Whatever the cause, if you have been injured or have lost a relative in a plane crash, you deserve legal counsel with specific experience in the practice area of aviation.

-At Slack & Davis, we have been successfully handling and resolving plane crash cases for more than 20 years.
+At Slack Davis Sanger, we have been successfully handling and resolving plane crash cases for more than 20 years.
 Some of the cases we have handled in the state of New Mexico include:

 - June 1992 – A Mitsubishi MU-2B-30 on a private flight crashed in Alamogordo, New Mexico, resulting in 6 casualties.
 The cause of the crash was pilot error due to inadequate assistance while navigating the area’s mountainous terrain.